Early menopause is defined as when you go through menopause earlier than is typical.

 - Fertility problems: Permanent or fluctuating ovary cessation can have a real impact on fertility, and this can be devastating if you want a baby or wish to add to your family.
 In these cases, you may be referred to a specialist who can provide treatment options.
 It might still be possible for you to conceive using IVF and donated eggs (or your own if you have had them stored).

-- Breast cancer: Many women are concerned that going through menopause early, and taking hormone therapy to alleviate symptoms, can lead to an increased risk of breast cancer.
+- Breast cancer: Many women are concerned that going through menopause early, and taking HRT to alleviate symptoms, can lead to an increased risk of breast cancer.
 However, research appears to show the risk is actually reduced for women going through an earlier menopause.
 Those risks appear to be slashed even more if you maintain a healthy weight.

 How to cope with early menopause